Welcome to Software Wisdom, my place for divulging knowledge on software development and programming knowledge both old and new.

 Looking for something specific?
 Try the search box at the top of the page.

 This morning I was fiddling around with the Atlassian BitBucket REST API so that I could display my list of Open Source projects on my website (you can find them in the sidebar) and it was driving me completely nuts.
-The unhelpful “Resource not found” (404) error message kept coming back even though it looked… Continue reading the remainder of “BitBucket REST API is completely case-sensitive.”
+The unhelpful “Resource not found” (404) error message kept coming back even though it looked… Need to get the remainder of “BitBucket REST API is completely case-sensitive?”
+Click here!

 I’ve got Kiln, Mercurial, TortoiseSVN, SlikSVN, Git and TortoiseHg all installed on my Windows 7 workstation and they all hate each other and won’t play nice at times.
-A couple of weeks ago I updated Mercurial, didn’t give it much thought but started noticing two glaring error messages in my console window: *** failed to… Continue reading the rest of this post
+A couple of weeks ago I updated Mercurial, didn’t give it much thought but started noticing two glaring error messages in my console window: *** failed to… Continue reading the remainder of the article

 Need to convert a string in to an int in C#?
 That sort of task is trivial thanks to the TryParse method of the System.Int32 structure which is a standard part of the .NET Framework.
 TryParse does exactly what you need by taking a properly formatted string and converting it to an integer.
-The great… Click here to continue reading the remainder of this post
+The great… Hankering to get the rest of “C# How To Convert String To Integer Value?”
+Use this link!

 Got a folder full of images that need to be converted from one format to another?
 Use Image Magick and do in a few seconds what it could take hours in Photoshop or other image editing applications to achieve.
-One of the simplest ways to convert a directory full of images from one format to… Click to read the rest of this post
+One of the simplest ways to convert a directory full of images from one format to… Continue reading the rest of “How To Batch Convert Images With Image Magick.”

 .NET offers the programmer many strongly typed data types.
 One of those is the System.Boolean structure which represents a Boolean value.
 System.Boolean, though programmers normally use the bool alias when declaring Boolean variables, have a value of either true or false.
-These two logical values permit the Boolean data type to represent anything that needs… Continue reading the remainder of “C# What Is The System.Boolean Structure.”
+These two logical values permit the Boolean data type to represent anything that needs… Yearning to get the remainder of “C# What Is The System.Boolean Structure?”
+Click here!

 .NET and C# provides the programmer with the bool (Boolean) data type to represent values that are true or false.
 Any need to represent a two-state mechanism, such as a light switch, can be represented by a bool, e.g. on or off, yes or no, and so on.
-C# bool Type Definition The intrinsic data… Continue reading the rest of “C# What Is The Bool Data Type.”
+C# bool Type Definition The intrinsic data… Need to get the remainder of “C# What Is The Bool Data Type?”
+Click here!

 With the introduction of the CSS3 border-radius style tags, web developers can now easily create rounded corner design elements that previously required a lot of intensive fiddling with itty-bitty graphics and multiple div tags.
-Judging by the number of websites out there that use rounded corners in a lot of their design elements (including this… Looking to get the remainder of “BORDER-RADIUS Create Round Borders With CSS?”
-Click the link!
+Judging by the number of websites out there that use rounded corners in a lot of their design elements (including this… Hankering to get the remainder of “BORDER-RADIUS Create Round Borders With CSS?”
+Use this link!

 How do you create coloured borders with CSS3?
 With the new border-color tags of course!
 The border-color tag permits a web designer to be very specific about the colours used in the border of an HTML element.
-As the W3C inches their way towards delivering on the promise of CSS3, many more browsers are beginning… Need to read the remainder of “Creating Coloured Borders With CSS3?”
-Click this!
+As the W3C inches their way towards delivering on the promise of CSS3, many more browsers are beginning… Looking to read the remainder of “Creating Coloured Borders With CSS3?”
+Click on this link!